radionets-project/pyvisgrid/README.rst

 Installation
 ============

-You can install the necessary packages in a virtual environment of your choice using, e.g., [uv](https://docs.astral.sh/uv/):
+You can install the necessary packages in a virtual environment of your choice using, e.g., `uv <https://docs.astral.sh/uv/>`_:

 .. code::